-Every car follows the same formula that has been laid out by its predecessor with varying degrees of body sizes and engine sizes.
+Instead of the F1, every car has followed the same formula as its predecessor, with varying degrees of body sizes and engine sizes.
 That is until Koenigsegg came along and unveiled its first four-door creation at the deserted stands of the 2020 Geneva Motor Show, the Gemera.

 Koenigsegg is one of the last car companies in the world that is helmed by a true traditional automotive auteur with the engineering genius and business acumen to bring his vision to life.
 With a repertoire of humbling Bugatti’s billion-euro speed record attempts, Christian von Koenigsegg is no stranger to the world of stratospherically priced high-performance cars and the Gemera has the numbers to humiliate just about anything with a combustion engine, this side of a rocket-propelled shopping trolley.